MarcNeveu/IcyDwarf/README.md

 My compiling instructions look like this (I listed each include as a new line for clarity, instead of separating them by a space:

+For both IcyDwarf and IcyDwarfPlot:

 -I/usr/include

+For IcyDwarf only:

+-/Library/Frameworks/R.framework/Versions/3.0/Resources/include

+-/Library/Frameworks/R.framework/Versions/3.0/Resources/library/RInside/include

+For IcyDwarfPlot only:

 -I/Library/Frameworks/SDL2.framework/Versions/A/Headers